 Hardin-Simmons University is committed to providing equal access for all students to all educational programs and campus activities.
 This commitment to all students includes those who take courses online or via affiliated distance education programs.
 The Office of Disability Services recognizes disability as a valued aspect of diversity and embraces access as an opportunity for hospitality, equity, and social justice.
 The office works to create inclusive and sustainable learning and engagement through universally designed environments and to facilitate access, discourse, collaboration, training, and innovative programming.
-For the development of an access plan (accommodations) because of a diagnosed disability, please visit the Office for Students with Disabilities online at https://www.hsutx.edu/academics/academic-resources/disability-services/ or contact us at (325) 670- 5842.
+For the development of an access plan (accommodations) because of a diagnosed disability, please visit the Disability Office online at Disability Services - Hardin-Simmons University or contact us at (325) 670-5842.